Collectivist anarchism: Break with anarcho-communism

-While anarchist theory in Spain remained stagnant, with collectivist positions staying largely unchanged, the international anarchist movement developed towards anarcho-communism and many anarchists began to adopt the theory of propaganda of the deed, in a process spearhead by the Italian anarchists.
+While anarchist theory in Spain remained stagnant, with collectivist positions staying largely unchanged, the international anarchist movement developed towards anarcho-communism and many anarchists began to adopt the theory of propaganda of the deed, in a process spearheaded by the Italian anarchists.
 Within the Jura Federation, collectivists led by Adhémar Schwitzguébel resisted the adoption of communism, but the transition from collectivism to communism went by largely without controversy.
 However, in Spain, where collectivist anarchists had been uniquely successful within the trade unionist movement, collectivism maintained its foothold for much longer than in other countries.
 It was only when their trade union activities began to be suppressed that the Spanish anarchists gravitated towards communism.

-The anarcho-communists criticised the collectivist model of workers' entitlement to the fruits of their labour, which they believed would disenfranchise non-producers and risk creating a new ruling class that determined wages.
+The anarcho-communists criticized the collectivist model of workers' entitlement to the fruit of their labour, which they believed would disenfranchise non-producers and risk creating a new ruling class that determined wages.
 Instead, they advocate for the abolition of wage labour and its replacement with a system of solidarity, where all property was held in common.
 This development of collectivism into communism had been preceded by the writings of James Guillaume, who outlined a post-capitalist system where resources would be distributed "from each according to their ability, to each according to their needs", while the collectivist system would be used during the transition out of capitalism.
-In organizational terms, the communists opposed the trade unions advocated by the collectivists, viewing them as fundamentally reformist and bureacratic, and thus as incompatible with anti-authoritarian models of organization.
+In organizational terms, the communists opposed the trade unions advocated by the collectivists, viewing them as fundamentally reformist and bureaucratic, and thus as incompatible with anti-authoritarian models of organization.
 Instead, the communists preferred small affinity groups that could carry out violent attacks against the economic order, upholding the theory of propaganda of the deed.

 In 1884, the Seville Congress of the FTRE resulted in many anarchists leaving the organisation, as they no longer believed it to be the best vehicle for organising the working class towards a social revolution.
 This preceded a complete break between Spanish collectivists and communists, which took place the following year.
 Serrano attempted to defend the collectivism of the FTRE from the rise of communism, considering the two tendencies to be irreconcilably opposed to each other.
 But Serrano's arguments were unsuccessful in rallying support, as the more moderate collectivism began to give way to the more radical communism.
 Public debates on the merits of the two systems also lay the groundwork for the development of an intellectual tradition in Spanish anarchism.